lorentzfactr/Local-Helium-Hotspot-Dashboard/README.md

 11/14/2021 Update: added error checker in the event the API has bad response, no dict key or vals.

 Backlog (To Do's):
-1. Manage exceptions for API disconnects
+1. ~~Manage exceptions for API disconnects~~ (11/14 update should handle this.
+Still testing though...)
 2. Create config file so users only need to update a .txt with their unique info, instead of touching the code.
 3. "pythonize" the folder structure... (ie: create __init__, run file, etc.).
 4. Turn the code into a .bat or executable.